-- 2.6.19 Where a worker is employed on relieving duties and is required to travel a greater distance, because of such relieving duties, than to the usual station, such worker shall be paid travelling time, at the appropriate hour's rate, for the time taken to travel such extra distance and such travelling time shall be computed for each quarter hour or part thereof. - 2.6.19.1 Travelling time under this subclause shall not be paid for any Saturday, Sunday or statutory holiday, unless travelling time under this subclause exceeds travelling time provided for in Subclause 2.6.17 or 2.6.18. - 2.6.19.2 Where a worker is employed on relieving duties under this clause and such a worker is involved in additional expenditure because of travelling such extra distance, appropriate and reasonable reimbursements for such additional expenditure shall be made by the Fire Service. - 2.6.19.3 For the purpose of this subclause "employed on relieving duties" means where a worker serves, for any period, at a station other than such worker's usual station.
+- 2.6.15 Where a worker is employed on relieving duties and is required to travel a greater distance, because of such relieving duties, than to the usual station, such worker shall be paid travelling time, at the appropriate hour's rate, for the time taken to travel such extra distance and such travelling time shall be computed for each quarter hour or part thereof. - 2.6.15.1 Where a worker is employed on relieving duties under this clause and such a worker is involved in additional expenditure because of travelling such extra distance, appropriate and reasonable reimbursements for such additional expenditure shall be made by the Fire Service.

+2.6.15.2 For the purpose of this subclause "employed on relieving duties" means where a worker serves, for any period, at a station other than such worker's usual station.